 These scammers try to take advantage of your fear of the unknown details of the legal processes and procedures of Renewals by creating a false urgency to action.
 The notifications you are receiving are cleverly deceptive and likely do cause some panic - that's why I receive many frantic phone calls and emails about a Renewal issue!
 While these letters do contain a somewhat legitimate notification of a need to take the Renewal requirement actions discussed above, I treat these "notifications" as a "scam" because of the false sense of urgency created by the form and words used in the notification.
-Here is a link to some samples of these forms.
+Visit shumaker.com to view samples of these forms.